Radial and Non-Radial Oscillations of Inverted Hybrid Stars: A Recap on the EOS and - Relation

 where $ e^{-2\Lambda(r)} = 1 - \frac{2m(r)}{r} \,. $ To obtain the configuration of CrSs, we incorporate the combined EOS of the two matter phases into the Tolman-Oppenheimer-Volkov (TOV) equation~\cite{Oppenheimer:1939ne,Tolman:1939jz} \bea

 \eea with the boundary conditions

 where the star's radius $R$ and mass $M$ are determined by the conditions $P(R)=0$ and $m(R)=M$, respectively.
-In Fig.~\ref{fig_pM}, we reproduce the TOV solutions of Ref.~\cite{Ren:2022loa} in terms of $M$-$P_c$ for the benchmark cases, most of which can meet various astrophysical constraints such as maximum masses $M_{\rm TOV}\gtrsim 2 M_{\odot}$~\cite{Antoniadis:2013pzd,NANOGrav:2019jur,Romani:2022jhd}, tidal deformabilities $\Lambda_{1.4 M_{\rm \odot}}<800$~\cite{LIGOScientific:2017vwq}, as well as NICER mass and radius constraints~\cite{Riley:2019yda,Miller:2019cac,Riley:2021pdl,Miller:2021qha}.
+In Fig.~\ref{fig_pM}, we reproduce the TOV solutions of Ref.~\cite{Zhang:2022pse} in terms of $M$-$P_c$ for the benchmark cases, most of which can meet various astrophysical constraints such as maximum masses $M_{\rm TOV}\gtrsim 2 M_{\odot}$~\cite{Antoniadis:2013pzd,NANOGrav:2019jur,Romani:2022jhd}, tidal deformabilities $\Lambda_{1.4 M_{\rm \odot}}<800$~\cite{LIGOScientific:2017vwq}, as well as NICER mass and radius constraints~\cite{Riley:2019yda,Miller:2019cac,Riley:2021pdl,Miller:2021qha}.
 At low center pressure, the solutions are those of pure quark stars (dashed lines).
 As the center pressure increases beyond transition point $P_{\rm trans}$ where the chemical potentials cross, a hadronic core develops, and the solutions yield the configuration of CrSs (solid lines).
 Note that similar to conventional hybrid stars~\cite{Alford:2013aca}, twin-star (stars with the same mass but different radii) configurations appear for cases with large density discontinuity over transition density ratio $\Delta \rho/\rho_{\rm trans}$.

-Besides, as Ref.~\cite{Ren:2022loa} noted, less parameter space exists to realize stable CrSs in the SQM hypothesis in general due to a larger $P_{\rm trans}$ for SQM compared to $ud$QM, and thus we see fewer solid lines on the right column of Fig.~\ref{fig_pM} than the left.
+Besides, as Ref.~\cite{Zhang:2022pse} noted, less parameter space exists to realize stable CrSs in the SQM hypothesis in general due to a larger $P_{\rm trans}$ for SQM compared to $ud$QM, and thus we see fewer solid lines on the right column of Fig.~\ref{fig_pM} than the left.